Alois Brunner: Second World War

-After the war started, Brunner worked closely with Eichmann on the Nisko Plan, a failed attempt to set up a Jewish reservation in Poland, Brunner managed by October 1939 to organise the deportation of more than 1,500 Viennese Jews to Nisko, Poland.
+After the war started Brunner worked closely with Eichmann on the Nisko Plan, a failed attempt to set up a Jewish reservation in Poland, managing by October 1939 to organize the deportation of more than 1,500 Viennese Jews to Nisko, Poland.
 Over time Brunner supervised the deportation of 56,000 Austrian Jews.
 In October 1942, he was transferred to Berlin to implement his method there.
 Brunner held the rank of SS-Hauptsturmführer (captain) when he organized deportations to Nazi concentration camps from Vichy France and Slovakia.
 He was commander of a train of Jews deported from Vienna to Riga in February 1942.
 En route, Brunner shot and killed Jewish financier Siegmund Bosel, who, although ill, had been hauled out of a Vienna hospital and placed on the train.
 According to historian Gertrude Schneider, who as a young girl was deported to Riga on the same train, but survived the Holocaust:

 Alois Brunner chained Bosel, still in his pajamas, to the platform of the first car—our car—and berated him for having been a profiteer.
 The old man repeatedly asked for mercy; he was very ill, and it was bitterly cold.
 Finally Brunner wearied of the game and shot him.
 Afterward, he walked into the car and asked whether anyone had heard anything.
 After being assured that no one had, he seemed satisfied and left.

 Before being named commander of Drancy internment camp near Paris in June 1943, Brunner deported 43,000 Jews from Vienna and 46,000 from Salonika.
 He was personally sent by Eichmann in 1944 to Slovakia to oversee the deportation of Jews.
 In the last days of the Third Reich, he managed to deport another 13,500 from Slovakia to Theresienstadt, Sachsenhausen, Bergen-Belsen, and Stutthof of whom a few survived; the remainder, including all the children, were sent to Auschwitz, where none are known to have survived.
 According to some accounts, Brunner was responsible for the deportation of 129,000 people to death camps.